shead-custom-design/pipecat/docs/design.rst

 Some examples of record generators include:

 * :func:`pipecat.device.clock.metronome`, which returns an empty record at fixed time intervals.
+* :func:`pipecat.http.get`, which retrieves data from an HTTP server at fixed time intervals.
 * :func:`pipecat.utility.readline`, which returns a record for each line in a file or file-like object.
 * :func:`pipecat.udp.receive`, which returns a record for each message received on a listening UDP port.